 #3: Repeating your Resume

-Considering that most grad school applications require applicants to submit their resume along with other essential documents, imagine the reader’s plight if he/she has to read a personal statement that is nothing but a repetition of a resume.
+Considering that most grad school applications require applicants to submit their resumes along with other essential documents, imagine the reader’s plight if he/she has to read a personal statement that is nothing but a repetition of a resume.

 Personal statements are not meant to be a summary of your resume.
 Instead, highlight a few strong points from your resume and elaborate on them with the help of anecdotes.
 Use this space to say something different that will let the reader get to know you better.